 1.5.7.
-The conditions under which an ADS is designed to operate are known as the Operational Design Domain (ODD), including aspects such as roadway speed limits, road designs (surface, geometry, infrastructure, etc.), weather conditions, and traffic densities.
+The conditions under which an ADS is designed to operate are known as the Operational Design Domain (ODD), which include but are not limited to aspects such as roadway speed limits, road designs (surface, geometry, infrastructure, etc.), weather conditions, and traffic densities.
 The ODD may include constraints or limitations on ADS use such as maximum vehicle speed, maximum rate of rainfall, or road type.
-(FRAV-33-33) The conditions under which an ADS is designed to operate are known as the Operational Design Domain (ODD), which include but are not limited to aspects such as roadway speed limits, road designs (surface, geometry, infrastructure, etc.), weather conditions, and traffic densities.
-The ODD may include constraints or limitations on ADS use such as maximum vehicle speed, maximum rate of rainfall, or road type.
 1.5.8.
 The ADS requirements must address the diversity of driving conditions that may arise singly and in combination within the ODD.
-(FRAV-33-40) The ADS requirements must address the diversity of driving conditions and behaviours that may arise singly and in combination within the ODD.
 1.5.9.
 In addition, the requirements must address ADS that may be designed to operate in more than one ODD.
 As long as the ADS safely performs the DDT within each ODD, there is no reason to limit the definition of sets of ADS capabilities designed to operate the vehicle under separate sets of ODD conditions.
 1.5.10.
-Driver performance of the DDT is based on human physical, sensory, and cognitive capabilities.
-ADS performance of the DDT is based on hardware and software.
-Therefore, the definition of DDT as applied to an ADS must be understood in these terms.
-(FRAV-33-33) Driver performance of the DDT is based on human physical, sensing, and cognitive capabilities.
-ADS performance of the DDT is based on hardware and software to achieve comparable capabilities as human drivers have.
-Therefore, the definition of DDT as applied to an ADS must be understood in these terms of hardware and software.
-CLEPA: human driver comparison limiting; don't have consensus; multiple methods for determining performance level; NL:
+For an ADS, the operational and tactical functions of the DDT can be logically grouped under three general categories: 1.5.10.1.
+Sensing and Perception : ADS sensing and perception functions include monitoring the driving environment to achieve object and event detection, recognition, and classification.
+These functions include perceiving other vehicles and road users, the roadway and its fixtures, objects in the vehicle's driving environment, and relevant environmental conditions, including sensing ODD boundaries, if any, of the ADS feature and positional awareness relative to driving conditions.
+1.5.10.2.
+Planning and Decision : Planning and decision include anticipation and prediction of actions that other road users may take, response preparation, and manoeuvre planning.
+1.5.10.3.
+Control : Control refers to lateral and/or longitudinal motion control and enhancing vehicle conspicuity via lighting and signalling.